connexcs/docs/docs/customer-portal/cp-dashboard.md

 ## Internal Number Block

 Internal Number Block to define the range of numbers a Customer can use for setting up SIP Extensions.

-### Why Define Internal Number Blocks?

-Within each Account are multiple Customers, each will likely have more than one Contact.

-SIP Extensions are unique for the Account, not for individual Customers.

 Without defined Internal Number Blocks, there is the risk of a Contact attempting to use an extension that's already in use by another Customer or Contact.